Web 2.0 and syllabic consonants: a match made in Silicon Valley

 So, it’s pretty tough to deny the correlation between “Web 2.0-ness” and syllabic consonants.
 Of course, there are plenty of Web 2.0 sites that are vowel-nucleus-only (YouTube, Facebook, MySpace), but there does seem to be a trend at work here.

 What does it all mean?
 Well, if you’re hoping to start a new Web 2.0 business, you might want to talk to a linguist or a phonologist.
 Syllabic consonants might not be the only key to success, but do you really want to take that chance?
 I assure you, my rates would be quite reasonabl.

-Categories: conventional linguistics - corporate language - language usage - language, computers, and the internet - phonetics and phonology -
+Categories: general linguistics - business - language usage - the internet - phonetics and phonology -